Big-Life-Lab/pbl-planning-tool-guide/README.md

 - **Key concepts:** understand how the tool works
 - **Glossary:** reference terms used in the tool and guidance

-This guidance document was created using RStudio and the bookdown package.
+## Contributing to the documentation
+We welcome suggestions and additions to the Project Big Life Planning Tool documentation.
+Please follow [this guide](CONTRIBUTING.MD) if you would like contribute.

-##Downloading the Project Big Life Planning Tool guidance repository
+## Downloading the Project Big Life Planning Tool guidance repository

-You may want make modifications to the Project Big Life Planning Tool repository or use it as a starting point for your own guidance document.
-In these cases you will have to download the Project Big Life Planning Tool repository and open it on your computer.
+Feel free to copy this repository.
 To do so, complete the following steps.
 (These steps have been adapted from Yihui Xie's "Bookdown: Authoring Books and Technical Documents with R Markdown" https://bookdown.org/yihui/bookdown/.)

 1) Download the latest version of R if your version is lower then 1.0.0.